State Fire Marshal - Hazardous Materials Instructor Biographies

 Michael Riley was hired as the section manager of the Hazardous Materials Section in the spring of 2006.
 He comes to us from the Unified Fire Authority [UFA, formerly Salt Lake County Fire] after nearly 32 years of service.
 His most notable accomplishments include, Wildland Fire Coordinator, Chemical Stockpile Emergency Preparedness Program (CSEPP) Manager, and Urban Search and Rescue (USAR) Program Manager.
 Mike was one of the program managers of Utah Task Force One when they were deployed to New York after the September 11th attacks.
 He also deployed to New Orleans after Hurricane Rita struck the Gulf coast and worked in the area affected by Katrina.
 He has worked as a federal evaluator for CSEPP and has taught many classes on chemical warfare agent emergency preparedness.
 Prior to this he worked as a truck Captain and taught high angle rescue and confined space rescue and has been a certified paramedic since 1979.
 Mike served 27 years in the Utah Air National Guard as a Crash Rescue Firefighter and was deployed in 1990 and '91 in support of Desert Shield/Desert Storm.
 Michael is married with three children and nine grandchildren.

-Rick came to the Hazardous Materials Section from the Utah Highway Patrol [UHP] after 24 years of service much of which was spent in the commercial vehicle & hazardous materials division and was one of the original hazardous materials response troopers.
-When the team was disbanded Rick came to work for HMS.
+Rick came to the Hazardous Materials Section from the Utah Highway Patrol [UHP] after 24 years of service much of which was spent in the commercial vehicle & hazardous materials division.
+Rick was one of the original hazardous materials response troopers.
+In 2003, when the team was disbanded, Rick came to work for HMI.
 Along with the Awareness, Operations and Technician classes, Rick provides specialized training for emergency response to incidents involving the storage and transportation of nuclear materials.
 Along with this he monitors the current transportation of nuclear materials through the state.

 Rick works with the Department of Energy to procure materials being decommissioned from their closed facilities.
 Rick receives and processes hundreds of applications to attend training at various federal facilities including Cobra Bio weapons training facility at Aniston, Alabama, Incident Response to Terrorist Bombings school at Socorro, New Mexico, Bectell radiological training at the Nevada Test Site, DOE training at Carlsbad, New Mexico, Oak Ridge, Tennessee, Pocatello, Idaho, and Dugway Proving Grounds Bio/Chemical school at Dugway, Utah.
 Provide audio-visual support for conferences organized by various agencies.